benjmin-r/squeakyvessel.com/_posts/2016-07-11-engineering-ladders-links-elsewhere.md

 > self-produced documentation to enable everyone, both inside and outside our
 > team, to understand our ethos and values and what’s expected of them.

 <a name="patreon-ladder"></a>

 #### [Patreon][patreon-ladder]

 > Today we are excited to share Patreon’s revamped Engineering Leveling Guide.
-In Patreon’s early years, we had little in the way of objective criteria for leveling engineers.
-We’ve come a long way since then, and our engineering organization is much stronger and fairer for it.
-We want to show you how we define levels now and what it’s like to work at Patreon.
+In Patreon’s early years, we had little
+> in the way of objective criteria for leveling engineers.
+We’ve come a long way since then, and our engineering
+> organization is much stronger and fairer for it.
+We want to show you how we define levels now and what it’s like to
+> work at Patreon.

+<a name="songkick-ladder"></a>

+#### [Songkick][songkick-ladder-blogpost]

+[Songkick's Career Growth Framework][songkick-ladder] is very detailed and beautifully designed.
+It's a great resource and inspiration to anyone looking to structure career growth at a team.
+As many other ladders out there already it describes a management and a technical career path.

 ### Missing a ladder?